 Doom (1993) has some amazing levels, episode 1 and 4 being the strongest in my opinion (E4M2: Perfect Hatred being one of the level I loved the most), it obviously has some levels that aren’t so great, but all in all, I do think it’s the strongest of the two.

-Doom 2 (1994) is good, don’t get me wrong, but it’s a more messy, there’s far too much fillers and unfunny “find the hidden key” levels.
+Doom 2 (1994) is good, don’t get me wrong, but it’s a more messy game, there’s far too much filler and unfunny “find the hidden key” levels.
 From what I discovered, this makes sense though, since the game was made in 10 months, and almost all the levels (18 out of 32) were made by a single guy: Sandy Petersen.
-Some of the levels are truly great (like the first level of the game E1M1, which is one of the most interesting way to teach people to explore to find secrets).
+Some of the levels are truly great (like the first level of the game E1M1, which is one of the most interesting ways to teach people to explore to find secrets).

 The People